kitian616/jekyll-TeXt-theme/about.md

   # @end locale config
 key: page-about
 ---

+# About Me

+## Introduction

-I am regular student from Mathematical in ECNU.
+I am a regular student majoring in Mathematics at East China Normal University (ECNU).

-Now I am learning DL and ML.
-And I am also interested in CV also.
+Currently, I am delving into the realms of Deep Learning (DL) and Machine Learning (ML), with a keen interest in Computer Vision (CV) as well.

+## Content Sharing

-I will share some note on this website.
-And maybe I will write some music review also.
-Hope you like this!
+I will be posting some of my study notes on this website.
+Additionally, I might delve into writing music reviews.
+I hope you find them enjoyable!

-You can contact me via my mail box z13769851197@gmail.com
+## Contact Information

+Feel free to reach out to me via my email at z13769851197@gmail.com.